Availability and prerequisitesedit

 This connector is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

-For additional operations, see Usage.
+For additional operations, see Using connectors.

-S3 users will also need to:
+S3 users will also need to Create an IAM identity

 Create an IAM identityedit

 Users need to create an IAM identity to use this connector as a connector client.
 Refer to the AWS documentation.

 The policy associated with the IAM identity must have the following AWS permissions: